SaaS Compliance

 Pros

-• Focus on employee self-serve and automation.
+• Focus on automation and ease of use

 Cons